AlienCat - stock.adobe.com

 Learn from past mistakes

-Earlier this year, New York’s Department of Education blocked use of ChatGPT, although it later reversed this decision.
-Although Jamf can block the use of LLMs on its customers’ managed devices, Pullen says it has generally received enquiries over whether this is possible rather than instructions to do so.
+Earlier this year, New York’s Department of Education blocked the use of ChatGPT, although it later reversed this decision.
+Although Jamf can block the use of LLMs on its customers’ managed devices, Pullen says it has generally received enquiries about whether this is possible rather than instructions to do so.

 LLMs may have particular benefits when it comes to learning languages.
 Thailand-based language education service Ling already offers a chatbot which draws on its existing content and accepts predetermined sets of answers.
 The company is working on using LLMs to extend this to allow customers to talk about what they like and for the chatbot to take on all sorts of roles.
 This could allow fine degrees of personalisation, such as practicing a forthcoming situation or having the chatbot adopt the accent and vernacular of a particular region of a country.

 LLM-linked services could interact for as long as someone wants to use them, cover a huge range of subjects and languages, work consistently and improve over time based on feedback.

 Simon Bacher, Ling’s co-founder, thinks these will eventually replace online services that use human tutors.
 “In five to 10 years, I don’t think this industry will exist as it is right now,” he says.